Oded Komemi

 Drucker's Lab

-Meir Medical Center and Department of Pathology, Sackler Faculty of Medicine, TAU
+Meir Medical Center and Department of Pathology, Gray Faculty of Medical & Health Sciences, TAU

 Our mission